Seminar on Four-Dimensional Education

 ABOUT THE SEMINAR*

 This Center for Curriculum Redesign seminar will be led by Charles Fadel, Maya Bialik, and Michelle Blanchet (See bios on team page).
 The program is designed to help individuals and school teams rethink and learn how to redesign curricula for the modern age.
-The “early bird” cost is $595/person until April 1th (Discounts are available for teams of four or more: email@example.com).
+Cost of the seminar is $795pp.
+There is a 15% discount for participants of 4 or more – contact us for a discount code via firstname.lastname@example.org.

 All sessions will take place at the Gutman Library 13 Appian Way in Cambridge MA, at the Harvard* Graduate School of Education.
 Lunches and refreshments, as well as course materials including a copy of “Four-Dimensional Education”, are provided.